segfault-coredumped/cGoL/README.md

 ```

 ## License
-This project is released under the MIT License.
+This project is free to use for educational purposes.